Buddha Dharma, or Buddhism,

 though it is older than Christianity, Islam, and their offshoots).
-Buddhism originated nearly 2,500 years ago in what is now
+Buddhism originated roughly 2,500 years ago in what is

-northern India and southern Nepal.
-More about its history and evolution can be found in other pages on this website, and in
+now northern India and southern Nepal.
+More about its history and evolution can be found in other pages on this website, and

 In the case of Buddha Dharma, it centers on inner transformation.

-thinking, and observes the link between stress, desire, and possessiveness (to people, places, things, situations, and
+thinking/desiring, and observes the link between stress and possessiveness (to people, places, things, situations, and

-outcomes, and even attachment on a more subtle level to any beliefs, opinions, and concepts, i.e. the lens that look
+outcomes, and even attachment on a more subtle level to any beliefs, opinions, and concepts, i.e. the lens used to look

 at reality, rather than reality itself).